mikelxc/Workarounds-for-ARM-mac/README.md

 ```
 But it did help me to test yet another bunch of packages.
 Ironically, the emacs.app (emacsformacosx) [downloaded from GNU website](https://emacsformacosx.com/download/emacs-builds/Emacs-27.1-1-universal.dmg) works, guess I will stick to it before neovim or emacs builds natively.

+Docker desktop 3.0 has just released, but Apple silicon is still not yet supported.
+## Games
+Found a [great site](https://applesilicongames.com/) that has all the games that runs on Apple silicon Mac